bonnieli/lovelocal-server/README.md

 To run the backend locally:

-- `python manage.py makemigrations`
+- `pip install -r requirements.txt`
-- `python manage.py migrate` to create the tables
+- `python manage.py makemigrations` # this will create any migrations detected from your models in `models.py`
-- `python scripts/load_businesses.py businesses.csv` to run scripts to populate the db
+- `python manage.py migrate` to create the tables. run this every time you do introduce any migrations as well
 - `python manage.py runserver`

 To run this client locally: